 Children Currently in Grades K & 1

-In this 2-week program, students are introduced to the basic skills of theater and visual arts.
+In this program, students are introduced to the basic skills of theater and visual arts.
 Students uncover their innate creativity and their imaginations are sparked through the use of dramatic play, improvisation, theater games, drawing, sculpting, and painting in activities designed for early elementary school level.

 Children Currently in Grades 2 - 7

 In this program, students gain foundation skills in drawing, painting, cartooning, acting, singing, dance, theater games, improvisation, voice projection, mask-making, and movement.
 These skills help students create characters and scenes for the stage, while allowing self-motivation and confidence to grow in a noncompetitive atmosphere.